Doug Pappas: Contributions to baseball research

 In eulogizing Pappas, Neal Traven of SABR wrote:He was a brilliant researcher, blessed with the capacity to digest and describe great volumes of material.
-Most SABR research stops there, but Doug continued on, to analyze and make sense of what he observed, and to synthesize his insights into recommendations for resolving the problems he addressed.
+Most SABR research stops there, but Doug continued on, to analyze and make sense of what he observed, and to synthesize his insights into recommendations for resolving the problems he addressed...His abiding enthusiasm for baseball and for the American roadside were amply illustrated in the public persona of his writings and his web presence.

-He was a splendid and generous communicator, writing with clarity and passion, eager to share resources and ideas with all who sought him out, always as ready to examine his own assumptions as he was to challenge the assumptions of others.

-Doug detested pretension and artifice – he certainly knew that the clothes do not make the man.
-If he’s somehow observing us, he’s laughing about us wearing suits and ties on this occasion.
-At the same time, he reveled in the unabashed quirkiness he observed on his frequent drives along America’s highways and byways.

-Doug didn’t Misrepresent clients and did not use people to run along and do his dirt.suffer fools gladly, nor could he muster up sympathy for those who would willfully and deliberately mislead and misrepresent.
-His college friend Veronica Drake speaks of his mastery of the Socratic method (as taught at the University of Chicago), but I’d call his approach one of reductio ad absurdum … following the premises of, say, Bud Selig to their logical conclusion, and then simply noting the absurdity and fallacy of that outcome.

-His abiding enthusiasm for baseball and for the American roadside were amply illustrated in the public persona of his writings and his web presence.
-Less obvious, but just as deeply held and as integral to his being, were his commitment to social justice and progressive politics, and his love of rock-and-roll music.

 Other interests and contributions

 In addition to his baseball fandom, Pappas was a lawyer in BigLaw and a photography enthusiast.
 After graduating from law school, Pappas was an associate at two now-defunct Wall Street firms, Finley, Kumble, Wagner, Underberg, Manley, Myerson & Casey, and then its successor, Myerson & Kuhn.
 While at Finley Kumble, Pappas represented the former United States Football League in its antitrust suit against the National Football League.
 He later moved to another New York firm, Mintz & Gold, where his practice concentrated on general civil and commercial litigation.

 His unexpected death came on a photographic excursion.
 After his death, his mother donated more than 500 of his books along with 34 of his photograph albums, and approximately 3,700 of his postcards related to transportation to the University of Michigan's Transportation History Collection of the Special Collections Library.